Ripoff Report Extortion: Enabled by Google

 The Ripoff Report ‘business model’ exploits this high page rank by charging a significant fee to remove ‘reports’ or ‘rehabilitate reputations in the Google SERPs.

 Ripoff Report states that it never removes material.
-Yet, court documents contain evidence of ‘selling’ removals for the cost of $10,000 a webpage.
+Yet, it removes negative content posted on the website about Ed Magedson.
+Moreover, court documents contain evidence of ‘selling’ removals for the cost of $10,000 a webpage.